FuturePhotonInitiative/PTCS/README.md

 * Produce an output that is human readable and highlights interesting features
 * Store the output in a logical manner for future analysis

-###### How Does SPAE differ from ProberControl?
+###### How Does PTCS differ from ProberControl?
-While ProberControl focuses on the testing of wafer devices, SPAE places emphasis on package level testing.
-However, SPAE is flexible enough that wafer testing should be possible in the future if the need arises.
+While ProberControl focuses on the testing of wafer devices, PTCS places emphasis on package level testing.
+However, PTCS is flexible enough that wafer testing should be possible in the future if the need arises.

-###### Where Can I get SPAE?
+###### Where Can I get PTCS?
-SPAE is currently available from the [Future Photon Initiative public GitHub repository.](https://github.com/FuturePhotonInitiative/SPAE)
+PTCS is currently available from the [Future Photon Initiative public GitHub repository.](https://github.com/FuturePhotonInitiative/PTCS)

 * * *
-#### Anatomy of SPAE
+#### Anatomy of PTCS
 ###### Launcher
-The SPAE launcher is the entry point for execution and is responsible for initializing experiment prerequisites.
+The PTCS launcher is the entry point for execution and is responsible for initializing experiment prerequisites.
 This file is called Prober.py and is executed using a python 2.7 interpreter.
 The launcher will expect the location of a valid [configuration file](#configs) to be passed as an execution argument but will prompt the user if one is not specified.
 Once a valid configuration is loaded, the launcher then stages the [scripts](#experiment).
 This will ensure that the experiment procedures are executed in the order specified, including simultaneously if designated.
 The launcher then attempts to connect to each of